Jessica Hamby: Season 5

-Jason is glamoured into listening to newly vampire Steve Newlin's story: he is gay and claims to be in love with Jason, who wants nothing to do with Newlin.
+Jason is glamoured into listening to newly vampire Steve Newlin's story; he is gay and claims to be in love with Jason, who wants nothing to do with Newlin.
 Angered, Newlin attacks Jason and tries to bite him.
 Jessica then appears and threatens Newlin by saying that she has claimed Jason.
 Later, while partying with College students, when Jason comes in, still having feelings for her.
 After playing Guitar Hero, Jason tries to make a move on Jessica, but she rejects him, and makes out with a college guy, making Jason jealous.
 Jason then brings one of the girls with him to have sex, but instead takes her to her home, while Jessica watches him leave, wordless.
-Jessica develops a personality similar to Pam's such as dressing sexy, talking down to others and hitting on as many guys as she can, relishing at the fact that she is the Princess Of Louisiana and all the privileges that come with it.
-Jessica tries to befriend the newly turned Tara, however the two come to blows over Tara's attempt to go too far drinking Hoyt, who has become a "fang-banger."
+Jessica develops a personality similar to Pam's such as dressing sexy, talking down to others and hitting on as many guys as she can, relishing at the fact that she is the Princess of Louisiana and all the privileges that come with it.
+Jessica tries to befriend the newly turned Tara Thornton, but the two come to blows over Tara's attempt to go too far drinking Hoyt, who has become a "fang banger".

 While at Fangtasia another night, she is seduced by a young man and leaves the bar with him.
-She is then captured by a human supremacists group who have been responsible for the recent killings of super natural beings.
+She is then captured by a human supremacists group, who have been responsible for the recent killings of super natural beings.
 Hoyt, who unknowingly became friends with members of the group, is brought in to kill Jessica for breaking his heart.
 They are locked in a room together with a guard outside; making it impossible to escape unless Hoyt kills her.
-There Jessica admits she no longer loved him when she cheated on him with Jason and might never love him again.
-Hoyt shoots the gun so that the guard will open the door, and Jessica is able to break the guard's neck.
+There Jessica admits that she no longer loved him when she cheated on him with Jason and might never love him again.
+Hoyt shoots the gun so that the guard will open the door and Jessica is able to break the guard's neck.
 Hoyt goes to get help, as Jessica cannot leave during the day and she thanks him for not killing her, and Hoyt threatens to kill her for real if he sees her again.
 After both Hoyt and Sookie are rescued from the hate group, Hoyt tells Jason and Jessica that he plans to move to Alaska to start a new life, but wants Jessica to glamour him first.
-Tearfully, Jessica erases all of Hoyt's memories of his friendship with Jason, and their relationship as well.
+Tearfully, Jessica erases all of Hoyt's memories of his friendship with Jason and their relationship as well.
 She then goes back to Bill's house.